St. Lawrence County Planning Office

 County Accepting Applications to Add Property to Ag Districts 1 and 2

 Landowners seeking to add property to an ag district must submit an inclusion form to the County Planning Office.
-All requests for inclusion must be received or postmarked no later than May 30, 2011.
+All requests for inclusion must be received or postmarked no later than March 30th of each year.

 Public Hearing to Comment on Requests to Add Property to Ag Districts 1 and 2

-Only request to add property to an ag district will be considered at this time.
+Request to add property to an ag district will be considered at this time.
 Requests to remove land are accepted only during an ag district's eight-year review period.
-The next eight year review for Ag Distric 2 is 2014 and Ag District 1 is 2016.
+The next eight year review for Ag District 1 is 2016.